 - Job opportunities for program graduates must be demonstrated.

-- Support from local government, community organizations, and residents is essential for EWDJT success.
+- Support from local government, community organizations, and residents is essential for JT success.

-- Organizers of the program need to become familiar with EWDJT federal guidelines, regulations, and reporting requirements.
+- Organizers of the program need to become familiar with JT federal guidelines, regulations, and reporting requirements.

 - The proposal process is detailed and requires adequate time for extensive data collection, and community and governmental outreach.